Seneca has been library-minded for many years, we have learned from newspaper files found back in the 1880s.

 When the Universalist Church building know as the Old Stone Church was about to be sold by the church state association, Judge Ira Wells, Mayor McCliman and other members of the Universalist church decided to preserve the landmark.
 The library by this time had outgrown its quarters in City Hall.
 Terms were agreed upon with the church association.
 Again, the Women’s Club took a leading part in the purchase of the church.
 Under the administration of Mrs. D.H.
 Piper, bringing the importance of securing the building for a library before the public.
 With all the club members working toward this goal, the proposal carried in April 1928.

 The city administration of Mayor G.D.
-Meyers made extensive improvements within and with our the old church building and it stands today as one of the most beautiful library buildings in Kansas.
+Meyers made extensive improvements within and without the old church building and it stands today as one of the most beautiful library buildings in Kansas.
 The library moved into its new home in July of 1931.

 Mrs. Ruth Collins was the first librarian elected in 1917 and served until January 1934.
 Mrs. R.E.
 Karnes followed, serving from Janurary of 1934 until November of 1934 when she had to resign due to her health.
 Mrs. Buehler was elected in November of 1934.